 Federal Restrictions on Background Checks

-The FCRA prohibits the reporting of criminal arrests after a period of seven years, criminal convictions (including DUIs) may be reported indefinitely.
-Also, reporting restrictions imposed by the FCRA only apply to jobs with a yearly salary of $75,000 or less.
+The FCRA prohibits the reporting of criminal arrests after seven years.
+However, criminal convictions can be reported indefinitely.
+This includes DUI and driving while intoxicated (DWI) convictions.
+Reporting restrictions imposed by the FCRA only apply to jobs with a yearly salary of $75,000 or less.